bpelikan/GitBlogs/_posts/2015-7-14-use-MKOverlay-and-MKOverlayRenderer.md

 ###MKOverlay

-Write your own overlay class (for example, *MapOverlay*) comply with *MKOverlay*, synthesize *coordinate* and *boundingMapRect*, so that we can assign value to them while initializing it.
+Write your own overlay class (for example, *MapOverlay*) confirm to *MKOverlay*, synthesize *coordinate* and *boundingMapRect*, so that we can assign value to them while initializing it.

 Note that the type of *coordinate* is *CLLocationCoordinate2D* with *latitude* and *longitude*, while *boundingMapRect* is *MKMapRect*.
 And we need to use *MKMapPointForCoordinate* method to convert a *CLLocationCoordinate2D* type data to *MKMapPoint* type data.
 If we assign the *CLLocationCoordinate2D* data directly to *boundingMapRect*, the overlay will be too small to draw, and the *mapView:rendererForOverlay:* method will not be called at all.
 It is very hard for debugging.